robocomp/robocomp-robolab/components/hokuyoComp/README.md

 ```
 ls /dev/ttyACM*
 ```
 Then find the corresponding port that Hokuyo sensor is connected to.
+Regarding configuring Hokuyo hardware specific parameters, user should refer to this [link](https://devel.iri.upc.edu/docs/labrobotica/hokuyo_laser_2d/laser_specs.html).

 ## Starting the component
 After editing config file for matching with Hokuyo device name and desired parameters of your laser sensor, we plug the Hokuyo sensor in any USB port and start the component using these commands: